openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func peek():?T
 ```

-Function: Views the head element of this queue.
-This operation does not remove the element.
+Function: Views the head element of this queue without removing it.

 Return Value:

-- ?T - The head element of the queue, returns `None` if the queue is empty.
+- ?T - The head element of the queue, returns `None` if queue is empty.

 ### func remove()